jonashackt/spring-boot-vuejs/README.md

 ![configure-jest-inside-intellij](screenshots/configure-jest-inside-intellij.png)

-Now, when running `All Tests`, this should look like you´re already used to Unittest IntelliJ-Integration:
+Now, when running `All Tests`, this should look like you're already used to Unittest IntelliJ-Integration:

 ![run-jest-inside-intellij](screenshots/run-jest-inside-intellij.png)